 Enter a numerical value.
 The default is 5.0E12 m-3.
+The value entered for dislocation density changes the available nucleation sites when Dislocations is selected along with "Calculate from matrix settings" in the Precipitate Phase options.

 Mobility enhancement prefactor